Mapping 6D N = 1 supergravities to F-theory: Realizations in F-theory

 The limits in the summations above need to be adjusted to ensure that all polynomials have non-negative degree.

 The degeneration locus of the elliptic fibration is given by the vanishing of the discriminant of the defining equation (\ref{eq:weierstrass}).

 For the total space of the elliptic fibration to be Calabi-Yau, we need $m \leq 12$.
 The number of degrees of freedom in $f, g$ associated with the coefficients of the polynomials is shown in Table \ref{t:dof-Fm}.
 We have subtracted the deformations that correspond to symmetries of $\F_m$, and the overall scale in the discriminant.
-The dimension of the automorphism group of $\F_m$ can be computed to be $m+5$ using the formula in \cite{Cox-Katz}.
+The dimension of the automorphism group of $\F_0$ is 6, and that of $\F_m$ for $m > 0$ can be computed to be $m+5$ using the formula in \cite{Cox-Katz}.
+The number of hypermultiplets is generally one more than the number of degrees of freedom in the Weierstrass polynomials since there is one additional degree of freedom from the overall K\"ahler modulus of the F-theory base, except for $F_2$ where one additional hypermultiplet is missing when there is no gauge group on $D_v$.
 In the specific case of $\F_2$, we show by example how the neutral hypermultiplets from the supergravity theory exactly match with the degrees of freedom available in the Weierstrass model.

 In order to have an $A_{N-1}$ degeneration on the locus $w=0$, we require that $\ord_{w=0}(\Delta)=N$ and $\ord_{w=0}(f)=\ord_{w=0}(g)=0$.
 In addition, Tate's algorithm \cite{Bershadsky-all} requires an auxiliary polynomial to factorize, corresponding to the $I_N$ split condition; we discuss this condition in the following section.
 If the discriminant is of the form $\Delta=w^N (p(z)+w q(z,w))$, the locus $w=0$ is intersected by the other component $p(z)+wq(z,w)=0$ at the zeroes of the polynomial $p(z)$.
 At these points $z=\zeta$, the singularity type of the fiber is enhanced to $A_N$.
 In terms of the low-energy theory, this implies that a matter hypermultiplet in the fundamental representation of $SU(N)$ is localized at every zero $\zeta$.
 For 2-index antisymmetric matter, we require that the singularity type be enhanced to $D_N$ at special points on the locus $w=0$.
 (At these points, $f$ and $g$ will vanish, whereas they do not vanish when the fiber is enhanced to $A_N$.)
 In this section, we construct Weierstrass models on bases $\F_1$ and $\F_2$ with $A_{N-1}$ locus $w=0$, which correspond to models with gauge group $SU(N)$ and matter hypermultiplets in the fundamental and 2-index anti-symmetric representation (see Table \ref{t:simple-blocks}).
 At a general point in moduli space for these models, i.e. with a general choice of polynomials $f(w,z), g(w,z)$, the gauge group is completely broken.